 If that is so, then there is nothing else that you will be able to add to this motherboard.
 No RAID controller cards, no SSD Add in Cards etc.

-Furthermore, the motherboard only has 2 x DIMM RAM slots with a maxmimum support of 32 GB DDR 4.
+Furthermore, the motherboard only has 2 x DIMM RAM slots with a maximum support of 64 GB DDR 4.

-In all reality, for an average graphic desinging PC, this is quite sufficient.
-You won’t be needing more than 32 GB of RAM in most professional scenarios anyways.
+In all reality, for an average graphic designing PC, this is quite sufficient.
+You won’t be needing more than 64 GB of RAM in most professional scenarios anyways.

-Fortuntely it does have 4 x SATA slots as well as an M.2 Slot.
+Fortunately, it does have 4 x SATA slots as well as DUAL M.2 Slot.
+Dual M.2 slots for ssd are quite rare on Mini ITX motherboards.
 Therefore, storage expansion should not be an issue.

 Best AMD Motherboards for Photo Editing (AM4)